MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/change-item-cell-report-builder.md

 ---
-title: "Change an item within a cell in a Power BI paginated report | Microsoft Docs"
+title: "Change an item in a cell in a Power BI paginated report | Microsoft Docs"
-description: Replace a non-container item, such as a text box, line, or image, in Power BI paginated reports with a new report item in Power BI Report Builder. ms.date: 09/25/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual
+description: Replace a non-container item, such as a text box, line, or image, in Power BI paginated reports with a new report item in Power BI Report Builder. ms.date: 10/03/2023 ms.service: powerbi ms.subservice: report-builder ms.topic: conceptual